Dr. Gloss, Director of Clinical Neurophysiology at Charleston Area Medical Center, has no relevant financial relationships to disclose.)

 Vagus nerve stimulation is an alternative to antiepileptic medications that has specific benefits for many patients.
-It was approved for general clinical use in Europe in 1994 and in the United States in 1997, and there now have been 60,000 patients implanted and more than 200,000 patient-years of experience.
-Along with growing clinical use, research has continued, with much of the focus on vagus nerve stimulation's optimal use and breadth of indications.
+It was approved for general clinical use in Europe in 1994 and in the United States in 1997, and there now have been over 100,000 patients implanted and more than 200,000 patient-years of experience.
+Along with growing clinical use, research has continued, with much of the focus on vagus nerve stimulation s optimal use and breadth of indications.
 In a broad review, the author discusses mechanistic insights, current use, and future directions for vagus nerve stimulation.
 The treatment of epilepsy continues to evolve to commonly include non-pharmacologic treatments, and vagus nerve stimulation is an important, conventional treatment option.

 • Vagus nerve stimulation is an effective alternative to antiseizure medications, but it rarely produces seizure freedom.

-• Vagus nerve stimulation's mechanism has been well characterized, and its effect may be maximized through adjustments to the stimulation parameters.
+• Vagus nerve stimulation s mechanism has been well characterized, and its effect may be maximized through adjustments to the stimulation parameters.

 • Vagus nerve stimulation generally produces minimal adverse effects and can benefit mood.